ZoniBoy00/port-scanner/README.md

 ## Contributing

 Contributions are welcome!
-Feel free to submit issues or pull requests for:
+Feel free to submit issues or pull requests
-- Bug fixes
-- Performance improvements
-- New features
-- Documentation updates

 ## License